home-assistant/developers.home-assistant/blog/2024-10-22-new-alarm-state-property.md

 title: "New alarm control panel state property"
 ---

-As of Home Assistant Core 2024.11, the constants used to return state in `AlarmControlPanelEntity` are deprecated and replaced by the `AlarmControlPanelEntityState` enum.
+As of Home Assistant Core 2024.11, the constants used to return state in `AlarmControlPanelEntity` are deprecated and replaced by the `AlarmControlPanelState` enum.

-Also with this change, integrations should set the `alarm_state` property instead of directly setting the `state` property.
+Also with this change, integrations should set the `alarm_state` property instead of directly setting the `state` property directly.

 There is a one-year deprecation period, and the constants will stop working from 2025.11 to ensure all custom integration authors have time to adjust.